12-Day Kenya Safari & Beach Holiday | Ultimate Bush & Beach

 What's Included

-- ✓All park and conservancy fees
+- ✓All park entrance fees

-- ✓All accommodation
+- ✓All meals on safari

 What's Not Included

-- ✗Tips
+- ✗Tips and gratuities

-- ✗Hot air balloon safari ($460 per person)
+- ✗Optional: Hot air balloon safari ($460 per person)

-- ✗Maasai village visit ($25 per person)
+- ✗Optional: Maasai village visit ($25 per person)

 Safari Pricing